 Motorcycle Accidents – Florida has been listed as the second most dangerous state in relation to motorcycle accidents and fatalities.
 According to the U.S. National Highway Traffic Safety Administration (NHTSA), in 2006, per vehicle mile traveled, motorcyclists’ risk of a fatal crash is 35 times greater than a passenger car.

 Pedestrian Injury – A pedestrian can be considered any person traveling on foot – walking, running, jogging, hiking, sitting, or lying down – who is injured by a motor vehicle.
 According to the U.S. National Highway Traffic Safety Administration (NHTSA), in 2013, there was a total of 4,735 pedestrian fatalities in the United States.
 The number of pedestrian accidents was much, much higher.
 This means that on average, a pedestrian was killed every 2 hours, and injured every 8 minutes in traffic crashes.
+Anyone injured as a pedestrian should consult with our pedestrian accident lawyers as soon as possible for legal advice.

 Medical Malpractice – If you or a loved one has suffered injuries as a result of medical care you received, or perhaps medical care you did not receive, then you or your loved one may be entitled to compensation under a theory of law known as medical malpractice.
 The most common forms of medical malpractice include failure to diagnose or wrong diagnosis, birth injuries, incorrect administration of medication, product liability, improper medical care or treatment, nursing home abuse, incorrect lab reports, or mistaken interpretations of diagnostic studies.